anneln/AssemblyEndgame/README.md

+# Assembly: Endgame 🎮

+A Scrimba exercise I rebuilt from scratch — a hangman-style game where every wrong guess "eliminates" a programming language.
+Run out of lives, and Assembly is waiting for you 😭

+## 🕹️ Features

+- Guess a word letter by letter using a virtual keyboard
+- Each mistake eliminates a programming language
+- Full word reveal on defeat
+- Confetti animation on victory 🎉

+## 🛠️ Tech Stack

+- React (hooks: `useState`)
+- `clsx` — conditional CSS class handling
+- `react-confetti` — victory animation

+## 📚 What I Learned

+- State management with `useState` and deriving values from state
+- Complex conditional rendering (nested ternaries)
+- Dynamic list generation with `.map()`
+- Conditional CSS classes with `clsx`
+- Handling user events
+- Integrating a third-party library (`react-confetti`)
+- React best practices: avoiding side effects during render
+- Layout stability (avoiding layout shift)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.